 HELICAL PULLDOWN MICROPILE

-The Helical Pulldown Micropile is a system for constructing a grout column around the shaft of a standard Helical Pile Foundation System.
+The Helical Pulldown Micropile is a system for constructing a grout column around the shaft of a CHANCE Helical Pile Foundation System.

 The Helical Pulldown Micropile (HPM) brings the advantages of the pre-engineered helical pile to higher load applications.
 The Helical Pulldown Micropile can provide an additional 50-100% capacity when compared to an ungrouted helical pier in the same soil conditions.